Resource and framework development

 What do you need developed?

-My extensive experience in senior leadership roles over the past two decades has required me to develop writing skills and the capacity to produce a wide range of quality documents to support practice across teams, programs and whole organisations.
+My extensive experience in senior leadership roles over the past two decades has enhanced my professional writing skills and the capacity to produce a wide range of quality documents to support practice across teams, programs and whole organisations.

 These documents have included, but are not limited to:

 I look forward to working with you and your team to bring these documents to life for you.
-Each developmental process is discussed and mapped as each requires a different multi-faceted collaborative approach.
-Each process will include consultation and feedback throughout to ensure the final product meets, or exceeds, your expectations.
+Each developmental process is discussed and mapped as each requires a multi-faceted and collaborative approach.
+Each process includes consultation and feedback throughout to ensure the final product meets, or exceeds, your expectations.

 Practice frameworks